 Only one company, Electric-Optic Technologies, currently manufactures holographic sights.
 Electric-Optic Technologies offers its holographic sights under two brand names: Bushnell and the more well-known EOTech.
 Holographic sights differ from red-dot/reflex sights in that they superimpose a reticle onto your target picture via a laser, which illuminates a hologram contained within the objective lens (as opposed to being projected onto it, which is the case with red dot and reflex sights).

-Because of the structure of holographic sights, they fall into the category of smaller, lighter "heads-up" style sights, rather than the tube-bodied scope-style sights, as is common with some kinds of red dot sight.
-These heads-up style holographic weapon sights offer several advantages over red dot sights, including:
+Because of the structure of holographic sights, they fall into the category of smaller, lighter "heads-up" style sights rather than the tube-bodied scope-style sights, as is common with some kinds of red dot sights.

 Unlike holographic sights, red dot sights do not employ lasers.
 Instead, they are built using an objective lens with a partial mirror coating.
 This objective lens is then used to project the reticle from a point behind the lens, where it is reflected off the back of the objective lens toward the shooter's eye, providing them with the red "dot" that gives the sights their name.